haltcase/babel-plugin-partial-application/readme.md

 out the [examples](#examples) section to see all the different ways this is useful.

 ## installation

+Before you install this, note that this project is no longer maintained or supported, and it's highly recommended you use its successor [`param.macro`][macro] instead.

 ```console
 npm i --save-dev babel-plugin-partial-application